atantomo/DynamicHeightCollectionViewLayout/README.md

 # NormalizedHeightCollectionViewLayout

 Smooth scrolling solution to UICollectionView cells with varying height.
-When cells in a row have different heights, the height of the shorter cells will be adjusted to the height of the tallest cell.
+When cells in a row have different heights, the height of the shorter cells will be adjusted to the height of the tallest cell in the row.

-This approach uses manual mathematical calculations (without any call to `systemLayoutSizeFittingSize:`) to allow calculations from the background thread if necessary.
+This approach uses manual mathematical calculations (without any call to `systemLayoutSizeFittingSize:`) to maximize performance and allow calculations from the background thread if necessary.

 The use of auto layout outlet collection in the Interface Builder makes it possible to achieve this system -- there is no need to declare separate constants (or magic numbers) for margins and paddings, which greatly reduces maintenance cost.
 Calculated heights are cached wherever appropriate to minimize calculations.